SAP/luigi/docs/navigation-parameters-reference.md

  ### intentMapping
 - **type**: array
 - **description**: contains an array of abstract intent objects that can be used to navigate through micro frontends through the [LuigiClient linkManager.navigate()](luigi-client-api.md#navigate) method.
 The attributes contained in each intent object of the array are abstract notations which can be used to define the target mapping of your desired intent navigation in a semantic way.
-Check our Advanced Scenarios page for an example scenario.
+Check our [Advanced Scenarios](advanced-scenarios.md) page for an example.
 - **attributes**:
   - **semanticObject**(string): may represent a business entity such as a sales order or a product.
 It enables navigating to such entities in an abstract implementation-independent way.
 It can only only contain alphanumerical characters.
   - **action**(string): defines an operation, i.e.: display, approve or edit.
 The operation is intended to be performed on a **semanticObject** such as a sales order or a certain product.
 It can only contain alphanumerical charcters but also the underscore character.